alertlogic/ehub-collector/README.md

 # How the collector works

-The [template](https://github.com/alertlogic/ehub-collector/blob/master/templates/ehub.json) creates an `AlertLogicIngest-<region-name>-<unique-string>` Event Hubs namespace where the "alertlogic-log" event hub is created.
+The [template](https://github.com/alertlogic/ehub-collector/blob/master/templates/ehub.json) creates an `AlertLogicIngest-<region-name>-<unique-string>` Event Hubs namespace where the "insights-operational-logs" event hub is created.
 The Alert Logic collector listens to the Azure event hub and forwards incoming events to the Alert Logic Ingestion service.
 If event collection fails, Alert Logic stores the data in the `alertlogic-dl` Azure Blob container located in the storage account you specified during template deployment.

 ## Master function